Unbiased Bike Reviews, Guides & How-To's

 And now, you are almost done.
 Head straight to the border with Latvia, these are your last 5 miles on this hiking trail!

-I hope this review lit a small bulb in your head 🙂 There are tens of thousands hiking and cycling trails in the world but only a few cross a whole country.
+I hope this review lit a small lightbulb in your head 🙂 There are tens of thousands hiking and cycling trails in the world but only a few cross a whole country.
 Consider hiking or cycling this trail and get to know one small e-country.

 If you have questions or thoughts, write them below 🙂